Updated: Jan 18

 What is your worst fear?

-My husband's is the fear of being average, and recently he realized his worst fear came true - we are average.
+My husband's is the fear of being average, and recently he realized his worst fear came true.
 We ended up here due to a lack of intentionality, short sightedness, and making circumstantial decisions.
 But here is not where we want to stay.
 We don't want to live an average or normal life, we want to live an exceptional one.
 We knew the shift from average to exceptional was going to require some major changes - purging both physical possessions and some of our obligations, and determining where we want to go and how we want our life to look.

 The realization that we are average led each of us to craft a 5 year vision for our lives.
 I usually struggle with the task of crafting a personal vision, but my husband found an exercise through someone in his network that was helpful in actually completing the task.